britco/gulp-browserify/README.md

 gulp-watchify
 ==============
 Gulp plugin for watchify, an incremental browserify builder.
 Works by taking all the files from gulp.src, passing them as opts.entries to browserify, then rebundling every time of those files changes.
+It's a bit different than [other plugins](https://github.com/marcello3d/gulp-watchify) because it combines all files from the gulp.src stream into one file, instead of one file for each source.

 ## Example
 ````